Former Spanish king could face trial after UK court rejects sovereign immunity | Law-Order

 - Country:

-Former Spanish King Juan Carlos does not have the right to sovereign immunity in a harassment case brought against him by his former lover, the English High Court ruled on Thursday.
+Former Spanish King Juan Carlos could face trial in Britain in a harassment case brought against him by his former lover after the English High Court ruled on Thursday that he does not have the right to sovereign immunity.

-The ruling means the former monarch could stand trial in Britain if Danish national Corinna zu Sayn-Wittgenstein-Sayn proceeds with her case.
+Danish national Corinna zu Sayn-Wittgenstein Sayn, who lives in Britain and has testified that she was romantically involved with the former monarch and received financial information and documents from him, alleged multiple acts of harassment between 2012 and 2020.
+"If the case goes further, the Defendant will have an opportunity to defend the claims made against him and, ultimately, the Court will hear evidence and make a decision after a trial," the ruling read.

-Juan Carlos' lawyer did not immediately respond to a request for comment.
+Juan Carlos's lawyer did not immediately respond to a request for comment, while the Royal Palace declined to comment.
+The former king has denied the allegations previously, as the court acknowledged.
+"It is right to record, in this judgment, that the Defendant denies what he calls 'unsubstantiated allegations' made against him by the Claimant and any alleged wrongdoing by the Spanish State in the strongest terms," the ruling read.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)